England suspends coaches for switching RWC ball

 "It's not a place I want to put my foot right now,'' Wilkinson said.

-Wilkinson missed five consecutive kicks in the World Cup opener against Argentina although England still won 13-9.
+The usually reliable Wilkinson missed five penalty attempts in the World Cup opener against Argentina although England still won 13-9 under the closed roof at Dunedin's Otago Stadium.

 His strike rate is still less than 50 percent, which has brought the quality of the World Cup balls into question.